Buttigieg says he would vote to impeach Trump

 During the town hall at California State University-Fresno, Buttigieg also defended his support for a national gun registry, a position first announced on his campaign website last month and one that puts him to the left of many other Democratic presidential contenders.

-But pressed by Matthews on how he would go about registering the millions of guns already in the U.S., Buttigieg expressed new flexibility in his position on the gun registry, suggesting he would be willing to accept a plan that initially grandfathered in guns already sold.
+But pressed by Matthews on how he would go about registering the hundreds of millions of guns already in the U.S., Buttigieg expressed new flexibility in his position, suggesting he would be willing to accept a plan that initially grandfathered in guns already sold.
 He also said that it could be left to states, not Washington, to register guns as long as they meet a national standard.

 "Let's at least get it right going forward," Buttigieg said.
 "We can start on a go-forward basis.
 At a minimum, if we're not doing it at point of sale, we can begin."

-Buttigieg’s husband, Chasten Glezman, sat in the front row as the South Bend mayor took questions in the town hall.
+Buttigieg's husband, Chasten Glezman, sat in the front row as the South Bend mayor took questions from an audience that frequently applauded him enthusiastically.

+Though he didn't mention her by name, Buttigieg also drew an implicit contrast with another 2020 contender, Sen. Kirsten Gillibrand, over how the Democratic Party handled sexual misconduct allegations against former Sen. Al Franken in 2017.
+Franken resigned under pressure following calls for his resignation that were led largely by Gillibrand.

+"I think it was his decision to make, but I think the way we basically held him to a higher standard than the GOP does their people has been used against us," Buttigieg said.
+But pressed again on whether Democrats should have pushed for his ouster, Buttigieg added: "I would not have applied that pressure at that time."